dogweather/forkful/content/en/php/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers means chopping off the decimals to a set precision, often to whole numbers.
-Programmers round to simplify calculations, improve performance, or make outputs user-friendly.

 ## How to:
 PHP offers a few ways to round numbers: `round()`, `ceil()`, and `floor()`.
 Here's how they work: